Fatoş Yıldırım

-Fatoş Yıldırım (born March 28, 1994) is a Turkish women's footballer who plays as a midfielder in the Super League for Ankara BB Fomget GS.
+Fatoş Yıldırım (born March 28, 1994) is a Turkish women's footballer who plays as a midfielder in the Super League for Fenerbahçe.
 In 2013, she was called up to the Turkish national team.

 Early life

 Fatoş Yıldırım was born in Turgutlu district of Manisa Province on March 28, 1994.
 She began playing football at a very young age in her local neighbourhood.

 Club career

 Fatoş Yıldırım (red) playing for Konak Belediyespor against Beşiktaş J.K. in the 2017–18 season's away match.

 She received her license on May 30, 2008, for her hometown club Turgutlu Belediyespor.
 In the beginning of the 2010–11 season, she transferred to Gölcükspor, where she played only one season.
 Since November 2011, she has been with Trabzon İdmanocağı.

 After six seasons, she transferred to the İzmir-based club Konak Belediyespor in August 2017.
-She debıted at the UEFA Women's Champions League and played in three games of the 2017–18 qualifying round in Tbilisi, Georgia.
+She debuted at the UEFA Women's Champions League and played in three games of the 2017–18 qualifying round in Tbilisi, Georgia.

 After one season with Konak Belediyespor, she moved to Gaziantep to join the recently promoted club ALG Spor in the Women's First League.

 For the second half of the 2019-20 Women's First League season, she transferred to Ataşehir Belediyespor in Istanbul.

 She signed with the Ankara-based Fomget Gençlik ve Spor in the 2021-22 Women's Super League.